-Our manufacturing efforts currently rely on FillFactory, a subsidiary of Cypress Semiconductor Corp., to manufacture and supply the complementary metal oxide semiconductor sensor in MelaFind®, on Zeiss for lens and lens objective assemblies, on ASKION for the main subassembly and on Fairchild Semiconductor Corp., Panasonic Corp., Roithner-Laser Vienna, CompServ and others for light-emitting diodes, or LEDs, printed circuit boards, and other elements or components of our devices.
-We have written agreements with several of these vendors, under which the vendor is obligated to perform services or produce components for us.
-There can be no assurance that these third parties will meet their obligations under the agreements.
-Each of these suppliers is a sole-source supplier.
+Our manufacturing efforts currently rely on FillFactory, a subsidiary of Cypress Semiconductor Corp., to manufacture and supply the complementary metal oxide semiconductor sensor in MelaFind®, on Carl Zeiss Jena GmbH (Zeiss) for lens and lens objective assemblies, on ASKION GmbH (Askion) for the main subassembly and on Fairchild Semiconductor Corp., Roithner-Laser Vienna, CompServ and others for light-emitting diodes, or LEDs, printed circuit boards, and other elements or components of our devices.
+We have several vendors to perform additional services or produce components for us.
+There can be no assurance that these third parties will meet their obligations.
+Each of these suppliers as sole-source supplier.
 Our contract manufacturers also rely on sole-source suppliers to manufacture some of the components used in our products.
 Our manufacturers and suppliers may encounter problems during manufacturing due to a variety of reasons, including failure to procure their raw material on time, failure to follow specific protocols and procedures, failure to comply with applicable regulations, equipment malfunction and environmental factors, any of which could delay or impede their ability to meet our demand.
 Our reliance on these outside manufacturers and suppliers also subjects us to other risks that could harm our business, including:

-- suppliers may make errors in manufacturing components that could negatively affect the effectiveness or safety of our products, or cause delays in shipment of our products; - we may not be able to obtain adequate supply in a timely manner or on commercially reasonable terms; - · we may have difficulty locating and qualifying alternative suppliers for our sole-source suppliers; - switching components may require product redesign and submission to the FDA of a PMA supplement or possibly a separate PMA, either of which could significantly delay production; - our suppliers manufacture products for a range of customers, and fluctuations in demand for the products these suppliers manufacture for others may affect their ability to deliver components to us in a timely manner; and - · our suppliers may encounter financial hardships unrelated to our demand for components, which could inhibit their ability to fulfill our orders and meet our requirements.
+- suppliers may make errors in manufacturing components that could negatively affect the effectiveness or safety of our products, or cause delays in shipment of our products; - · we may not be able to obtain adequate supply in a timely manner or on commercially reasonable terms; - · we may have difficulty locating and qualifying alternative suppliers for our sole-source suppliers; - switching components may require product redesign and submission to the FDA of a PMA supplement or possibly a separate PMA, either of which could significantly delay production;

+- our suppliers manufacture products for a range of customers, and fluctuations in demand for the products these suppliers manufacture for others may affect their ability to deliver components to us in a timely manner; and - · our suppliers may encounter financial hardships unrelated to our demand for components, which could inhibit their ability to fulfill our orders and meet our requirements.